 - Slipped discs, or other back problems

 Shock is also a possibility, and can be very dangerous to felines.
 Remember always to be vigilant about observing your cat after a fall.
-If you have any doubt at all, speak to a vet.
+If you have any doubts at all, speak to a vet.
 Not every symptom will manifest itself immediately.

 How Long Does it Take for a Cat to Heal from a Leg Break?